 ⏰Reminder >> applications for the September Unplug Retreat are now open.

 The discussion touches on a number of trends that we've seen and been thinking about, including fully-digital security tokens, dual token economies, "personal data monetization", DAOs and the end of capitalism ( 😱).

 Going in more detail on the discussion, Stefano talks about a few areas of interest for him.

+Fully-digital security tokens, for lack of a better definition, are tokens that are clearly securities but never have to interface with the "old-school" offline world.
+So, no real-company shares, or tokenized funds or real estate.
 Instead, what is fascinating is the creation of tokens representing shares, income, dividends, debt, transaction fees, staking nodes, other digital estates, and whatever else can be thought about a security but which exists only in the realm of the crypto world.

 Tokenized offline equity and fund interests are a massive innovation, and probably the best application of blockchain technology in the short-term, but they still have some major drawbacks in the view of a crypto-utopist: mostly, they interface with the offline world in a single, weak-link point.
 This means you have to trust an issuer, a depositary or a trustee depending on what type of asset we're talking about.
 Additionally, and most importantly, the flow of funds will never be programmatic.
 There will always be someone that needs to take in actual old-bank wires in an account, go on an exchange, buy some ETH or other currency, and then distribute this to the rightful owners.